Join us: Tuesday, October 12, 2021 at 3:00pm

-This marked the inaugural Knight Campus Distinguished Lecture, an annual event designed to bring nationally and internationally recognized science, technology and engineering leaders to the University of Oregon community to give their perspective on the future of their fields.
+The Knight Campus Distinguished Lecture is an annual event designed to bring nationally and internationally recognized science, technology and engineering leaders to the University of Oregon community to give their perspective on the future of their fields.

 The next seminar will be on Tuesday, October 12, with Karen Wooley.
 We hope you can join us!

 W.T.
 Doherty-Welch Chair in Chemistry and Distinguished Professor, Texas A&M University

 Karen L. Wooley holds the W.T.
 Doherty-Welch Chair in Chemistry and is a University Distinguished Professor at Texas A&M University, with appointments in the Departments of Chemistry, Chemical Engineering and Materials Science & Engineering.
 She completed undergraduate study at Oregon State University (B.S., 1988), graduate study at Cornell University (Ph.D., 1993), and then spent the first sixteen years of her independent academic career on the faculty at Washington University in St. Louis.
 Nearly twelve years ago, she relocated to Texas A&M University (July 2009).